The Pros and Cons of a Dual Key Homes Investment Strategy

 Serviceability is the ability of an investor to meet loan repayments.

-If you’re a property investor looking at potentially investing in dual homes, make sure you crunch all your rental income, property expenses and capital growth numbers before diving into it.
+If you’re a property investor considering investing in dual-key homes, make sure you crunch all your rental income, property expenses, and capital growth numbers before you do so.

 As a property investor, you’re entitled to a significant amount of rental property tax deductions, so you’ll need to take those into account when weighing up your options.